CanarysAutomations/Dormant-Developer-Users/README.md

 The token used with this action must have the following scopes:

 - `read:org – to list organization members`
-- `repo - to analyze repository activity`
+- `repo - required only if the organization contains private repositories`

 ## 🔧 GitHub Action Inputs